Omnichannel payment solutions

 Understanding omnichannel payment solutions: A guide

-This guide offers a through explanation of omnichannel payments in today’s digital landscape.
+This guide offers a thorough explanation of omnichannel payments in today’s digital landscape.
 It draws on global research and data to consider how retail has comprehensively changed for both customers and merchants alike since early 2020.

 Why should you read it?